Knapsack Problem#

 To generalize this problem, assume that there is a set \(\{ 0, 1, \dots, i, \dots, N-1\}\) of \(N\) items to put in the knapsack and that each item has \(i\) as its index.

-We can represent the problem by making a list of costs \(\boldsymbol{v}\) and a list of weights \(\boldsymbol{w}\) for each luggage \(i\) to be put in the knapsack.
+We can represent the problem by defining a list of values \(v\) and a list of weights \(w\) for the items to be packed into the knapsack.

 Finally, let \(W\) be the maximum capacity of the knapsack.

-We want to maximize the total value of luggage we can put in the knapsack, and we express this as an objective function.
+What we want to maximize is the total value of the items placed in the knapsack, which we express as the objective function.
+Together with the capacity constraint, the knapsack problem can be written as follows:

 import jijmodeling as jm